 Professionalization, internationalization and the expert work groups: Siegfried Gänßlen has everything in view

 For several years, he was Head of the regional ICV work group "Südwest" in the Stuttgart / Schwarzwald region until he became a member of the ICV Board in 2000 and Deputy Chairman of the Board in 2004.
 Since May 2007 to 2018 Gänßlen was Chairman of the ICV Board.
+After two years as a board member, he moved to the ICV Board of Trustees in 2020.

 His career began in 1974 in Frankfurt / Main as Assistant Manager at Price Waterhouse in the area of audit and mergers & acquisitions.
 After that Gänßlen was Controller and Commercial Manager of the company Cooper in Besigheim and later Commercial Manager of Karl Dungs in Urbach and Commercial Director at Hydraulik Ring (Heller AG) in Nürtingen.
 From 1994 to 1999, he was Managing Director Controlling, Finance and Human Resources at Hansgrohe GmbH & Co.KG.
 After conversion into an AG he was from 1999 Deputy Chairman and CFO, as well as responsible for the strategic business area America, Middle East, Africa and India.
 Since May 2008, Siegfried Gänßlen was Chairman of the Management Board of Hansgrohe AG, now Hansgrohe SE, in Schiltach.
 In 2014 he passed the presidency to his successor.
 Until May 2015, he then advised the CEO of Masco Corporation as the International Executive Advisor in the strategy area of the Masco Group.